Hybrid Work: What is Hybrid Work and Why Do Employees Want It?

 Here are some questions to include:

-• Have you moved away from your assigned workplace in the last year?
+• Have you been away from your assigned work location in the last year?

 • How many days a week do you expect to want to work on site?

-• If you had access to an office space closer to home, would you rather use it instead of going to the office?
+• If you had access to an office space closer to home, would you prefer to use it instead of commuting to the office?

 Once you have analyzed the survey results, you will understand if the hybrid work in yours

-organization can be beneficial.
-You should also see which work arrangements
+organization can be advantageous.
+You should also consider what working arrangements

 flexible are more suitable for your employees and start customizing